 Difference between mattress topper and mattress protector?

 A mattress protector is typically made of durable materials such as rubber or plastic that help protect your body from transfer of bacteria and allergens while simultaneously keeping your bed sheets clean.
-A good quality protector will also be able to block the majority of dust mites and bed bugs that tend to live on fabrics found in sheets or mattresses.
+A good quality protector will also block the majority of dust mites and bed bugs that tend to live on fabrics found in sheets or mattresses.

 Mattress toppers and mattress protectors are both made with the same objective: to provide a layer of comfort and protection.
 However, they accomplish this in different ways: A mattress topper is usually sold separately and laid on top of a mattress while a protector can be placed around the entire bed frame, over the sheets.
 Mattresses come with some sort of padding but nothing is better than making your own customized bedding with layers that add just what you need for ultimate comfort!